ozzysahin/ozzysahin/README.md

 - [LinkedIn](https://www.linkedin.com/in/ozgursh/)

-> "The only truly secure system is one that is powered off."
+> "The only truly secure system is one that is powered off..." — GS